Howard J. Rubenstein

 Howard Joseph Rubenstein (February 3, 1932 – December 29, 2020)was an American lawyer and public relations expert.
 Rudolph Giuliani called him "the dean of damage control".
 He began his PR practice from his parents' kitchen and it grew to become the most influential public relations organization in New York City.
-His clients included the New York Yankees, News Corporation, Columbia University, the New York Philharmonic, and the Metropolitan Opera.
+His clients included the New York Yankees, News Corporation, Columbia University, the New York Philharmonic, and Jeffrey Epstein.

 Early life and education

 Rubenstein grew up in a Jewish-American household in Bensonhurst, Brooklyn, on 74th Street near Bay Parkway with an elder sister, June.
 His mother, Ada, an immigrant from Russia from age nine, was a homemaker, and his father, Sam, was a crime reporter for the New York Herald Tribune.
 He graduated from Midwood High School in Brooklyn, and then from the University of Pennsylvania Phi Beta Kappa in 1953 with a degree in economics.
 He then attended Harvard Law School, but dropped out partway through the first semester.

 Rubenstein took night classes at the St. John's University School of Law and graduated first in his class in 1959.